vue-styleguidist/vue-styleguidist/docs/docs/Documenting.md

 > **Note:** The docblock must be part of the **same** comment block.
 Multiple individual comments do not get parsed together.

-Another example of how to document bondings is in the `ScopedSlot` component in the basic example.
+Another example of how to document bindings is in the `ScopedSlot` component in the basic example.
 Read the [code](https://github.com/vue-styleguidist/vue-styleguidist/blob/dev/examples/basic/src/components/ScopedSlot/ScopedSlot.vue) and see how it is rendered in the [live example](https://vue-styleguidist.github.io/basic/#scopedslot)

 ### In a render function